 The initiative works best if mention is made of WOW in every newsletter issued to parents by the school.
 Schools will see the number of walkers rise each week and this provides positive encouragement to parents to switch from car to foot power.
 Additional newsletters are provided by the charity to send home in the children’s book bags to reinforce this message.

-Throughout the year, we run carious challenges and competitions to encourage children and parents to walk to school.
-Children can win free entry vouchers to attractions such as Leeds Castle, Silver Blades Ice Rink and Wildwood Wildlife Park.
+Throughout the year, we run various challenges and competitions to encourage children and parents to walk to school.
+Children can win free entry vouchers to attractions such as Leeds Castle, Planet Ice skating rink, and Wildwood Wildlife Park.

 There are also chances to win story-time sessions with celebrities such as Mister Maker, who could visit your school to read a story to the children in the winning class as well as the whole school.